Peter I of Courtenay

-Peter I of Courtenay (1126 – 10 April 1183) was the sixth son of Louis VI of France and his second wife, Adélaide de Maurienne.
+Peter I of Courtenay (c.
+1126 – 10 April 1183) was the sixth son of Louis VI of France and his second wife, Adélaide de Maurienne.
 He was the father of the Latin Emperor Peter II of Courtenay.

-Peter was born in France and died in Palestine.
+Peter was born in France and died in the Kingdom of Jerusalem.
 In about 1150, he married Elizabeth de Courtenay (1127 – September 1205), the daughter of Renaud de Courtenay and Hawise du Donjon, thus starting the Capetian line of the House of Courtenay.

 Rumour has it that he is buried in a tomb in the floor of Exeter Cathedral, next to Elizabeth; however, no physical evidence currently exists and the historians at the cathedral can find no documentation to support this rumour.

 Children

 Peter I and his wife had ten children: